What degree do I need to be considered for the PhD program?

 The doctoral programs at Midwestern share a common doctoral foundation, along with degree-specific and emphasis-specific courses, plus a dissertation.
 The program is designed to allow a student to complete all coursework in three years.

 What does it look like for a DMin to PhD?
-The doctoral common core—i.e., the Colloquium (the old Orientation to Doctoral Studies) and Dissertation Preparation (the old Project Methodology)—may transfer into the new program.
+The doctoral common core—i.e., Doctoral Studies Colloquium (the old Orientation to Doctoral Studies) and Dissertation Seminar (the old Project Methodology)—may transfer into the new program.
 Additionally, certain qualifying electives or concentration courses may transfer, depending on the student’s projected area of emphasis.
 Transfer credits are limited to ATS standards, which stipulate that not more than half of the credits required for the other (i.e., donor) degree may be transferred into a Board-approved degree program that receives those credit hours (Educational Standard 7.3.1).

 Do Midwestern doctoral graduates need to complete a new application file?
 Yes, as this is another degree program, a new application will be required.
 The doctoral office will waive the application fee and secure transcripts from the student’s previous study at MBTS.
 However, if the applicant has completed transcripted study at another institution since graduation from MBTS, official copies of transcripts from that institution will be required.